pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 > TiDB provides the following two support levels for drivers and ORMs:
 >
 > - **Full**: indicates that using this driver or ORM does not have any known issues.
-> - **Verified**: indicates that using this driver or ORM might get errors because of compatibility differences between TiDB and MySQL.
+> - **Compatible**: indicates that using this driver or ORM might get errors because of compatibility differences between TiDB and MySQL.
 >
 > For more information, refer to [Third-Party Tools Supported by TiDB](/develop/dev-guide-third-party-support.md).